 - 1. Set up an appointment well in advance. - 2.
-Notify the attendance office of college visit at least 48 hours in advance so student can complete the Anticipated Absence form completed. - 3.
-No college visitations will be permitted for seniors after April 30, except for orientations and placement tests.
+Notify the attendance office of college visit in advance.

+3. No college visitations will be permitted for seniors after April 30, except for orientations and placement tests.

 Norton High School Academic Program Sequence